hervenicol/docker-leed/README.md

 	git clone git@github.com:hervenicol/docker-leed.git .
 	docker-compose up -d

+*Note: you actually only need docker-compose.yml file to start Leed*

 It exposes port **8006** on your server.
 You can change this by editing **docker-compose.yml**.

 You should then give access to this container through your web server.